spencersween/spencersween.github.io/_pages/aiprojects.md

 {% include base_path %}

 <p>
-Here I collect empirical applications and code tutorials for using semi-parametric methods to study large langauge models with pair-wise preference data.
+Here I collect empirical applications and code tutorials for using and studying large language models.
 </p>

 {% for project in site.aiprojects %}